Zhongshanba station: Entrances/exits

 The station originally had Exit B at the beginning of its opening, but it was closed and dismantled due to the construction of Line 11 in the later stage.
 After the opening of the Line 11 station, a new Exit E was added.
-Exit E is accessible via elevator.
+Exit E is equipped with an elevator.
 Exits D, E and F provide access to the Zhongshan 8th Road Transportation Hub.